leahvschaffer/ddot/docs/install.rst

 Installation
 ============

-DDOT supports Python 2.7 or >=3.5.
+DDOT supports Python>=3.6.
 DDOT can be installed through standard Python environments or through a Docker image.

 Installation Methods
 --------------------